SteveCharlesYang/docker-ocserv-radius/README.md

-# docker-ocserv
+# docker-ocserv-radius

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com).

+docker-ocserv-radius based on [Tommy Lau](mailto:tommy@gen-new.com)’s great job and add bit of enterprise support to that.

+1. add radcli before ocserv compile to enable radius mod
+2. add local group for enterprise

 ## Update on July 20,2016
 You can login with two group (`Route`/`ALL`) from now on.
 `Route` group means you can access China Mainland website directly and other connection will be protected by OpenConnect VPN `All` group means all of connection will be protected by OpenConnect VPN

 ## Update on July 16, 2016